February 4, 2018

-Audree Alexandrine has being composing her own originals for quite a few years already, some being in French, her mother tongue, some being in English.
+Audree Alexandrine has being composing her own original music for quite a few years already, some being in French, her mother tongue, some being in English.
 Her musical style is pop and melodic, with soul and jazzy influences.
 Stage being what she prefers the most, she doesn’t miss a chance to participe in different shows with various projects.
 Through the years, she performed in Quebec, but also in Europe, most notably in Switzerland and in Hungary.
-Audree Alexandrine could be compared to a musical cameleon: you could hear her play her compositions, accompanying herself on piano, or rocking the crowd with her soul-funk from the 70’s covers project.
+Audree Alexandrine could be compared to a musical cameleon: you could hear her play her own compositions, accompanying herself on piano, or rocking the crowd with her soul-funk from the 70’s covers project.
 Or sing something like “Carmen” with her voice and cello duet, Cello Flowers.

 Audree and The Flying Cats (covers)